Sciencethebird/Collision/README.md

 ![Alt text](https://github.com/Sciencethebird/Collision/blob/master/collision_demo_1.PNG)
 - Real 2D collision motion(mass difference ignored)
 - Ball bounces off the edges of the window
-- The ball color is randomly initialized.
+- Ball color is randomly initialized.
-- You can choose the initial velocity, start point, and size of a ball by mouse.
+- You can choose the initial velocity, starting point, and size of a ball by mouse.
-- A new Polygon Object is created at the instant user click the mouse.
-The created ball object is then registered to the simple physics engine I wrote, which checks if there are balls collided.
+- A new Polygon Object is created right after a mouse click.
+The created ball object is then registered to the simple physics engine I wrote, which scan through all the balls for possible collision.
 As long as your computer can handle, You can add as many balls as you want.
-- The red arrow indicates the velocity of a ball.
+- The length of a red arrow indicates the velocity of a ball.

 ****
 # What I Learned